 Output:

-5) PostgreSQL Now(): Display only Date
+5) How to Display only Date Using Now() ?

 If you want to only display the current date according to the timezone, then you can use the following query along with the Now() function.
-As you can see, the cast” function is used along with the Now() function.
+As you can see, the “cast” function is used along with the Now() function.

 select cast(now() as date);